 Meat In The Middle

-This one’s a wee bit fancier than some others on the list.
-Not so fancy you'd make a client lunch here, but it closes reasonably early for a kebab shop, and we’d say coming in sloppy shopping drunk is probably not heavily recommended.
+This one is a little fancier than some of the other items on the list.
+It's not fancy enough that you'd bring an important client for lunch here, although it closes quite early for a kebab shop, so we can say going in sloppy and inebriated is probably a bad idea.

 Melbourne Kebab Station

 As all excellent kebab joints should be, it is unassuming, basic, and to the point.
 You order a superb kebab, and you receive one without any frills.
 The bread is hot and chewy, the meat is fresh, and the dips, most especially their hummus, are amazing.